its-lab/MoniTutor/README.md

 ## Description

-MoniTutor is a framework that provides students a spohisticated interactive eLearing platform for IT-Infrastructure related topics.
+MoniTutor is a framework that provides students a sophisticated interactive eLearing platform for IT-Infrastructure related topics.
 It is based on the infrastructure monitoring system Icinga2 and developed in Python.